ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 I am interested in the different outcomes we get when we design and optimize energy systems for money or for the environment - the space that exists between economic and carbon optimization.

+Currently I'm working as a Lead Data Scientist at Meridian Energy.

 I'm also passionate about teaching & mentoring data professionals -- [I offer mentoring here](https://mentorcruise.com/mentor/AdamGreen/).

 ## Energy Data Science